CookieDookie/Morph-Addon/Mobs Information.md

 - Have 10 hearts like players
 - Burns in daylight just like the zombies
 - Have attack damage of 1.5 hearts (Compared to the player who has attack damage of 1 heart)
+- Transforms to Stray when you froze inside a powder snow
 - You will receive a bow
 - Monsters don't attack you
 - Iron Golems, Snow Golems, and Wolves attack you
 - Have infinite arrows just like the skeletons
 - Doesn't drown in water
 - Transforms to Wither Skeleton when you burned in lava or died from wither effect
+- You can ride spiders that spawned as a spider jockey

 ## **Chicken**
 - Have 2 hearts